Lzduque/RECI-BEE/README.md

 ## RECI-BEE | FOOD APP

-Reci-bee website was created to be a recipe management and meal planner app, with daily nutritional analysis and recommendations.
+The Reci-bee website was created to be a recipe management and meal planner app, with daily nutritional analysis and recommendations.

 We divided the work equally, so we both could have the chance to work on all aspects of it: backend development with Ruby on Rails and front-end with JavaScript, React, Postgres.
-We set up the project as two servers communicating through API queries utilizing Webpack.
+Two servers communicate through API queries utilizing Webpack.
 In the front-end, we choose to work with flex-box and styled it ourselves with CSS.

 ## Contributors